denten-books/plain-text/2-device.md

 the communication feedback loop.
 To convince Socrates that he did more than memorize the words, Phaedrus must use more words, which are similarly unconvincing.
 What if those are memorized as well?
-What can be done to convince others that we have understood a text properly?
+What can be done to convince others definitively of our having understood a text properly?
 Wittgenstein finally describes the mechanisms of reading as an "indirect way of transmitting a feeling."
 "Something that we can never know happens at the other end" of the communication act [@wittgenstein_blue_1965, 185].
-Communication, as we would say today, is always mediated.
+Communication, we would say today, is always mediated.
 In conclusion of the notebooks, Wittgenstein imagines the possibility of unmediated, "direct" modes communication, capable of transmitting feelings from one person to another.
-Barring that possibility, we are ultimately limited by private sensations of knowledge.
+Barring that possibility, we are ultimately limited by our private sensations of knowledge.
 Any sense of affirmation comes through further expression entailing further uncertainty.

 Thought experiments in *The Blue and Brown Notebooks* do not amount to a cohesive model of language, communication, or the mind.
 They do however